 Unit: The unit on which the task should be scheduled.
-For more on units, see Units on page 421.
+For more on units, see Units on page 422.

-- Inhibit entire Unit Maintenance Plan: If this box is checkmarked, this unit maintenance plan record will be ignored whenever MainBoss generates planned maintenance work orders.
+Inhibit entire Unit Maintenance Plan: If this box is checkmarked, this unit maintenance plan record will be ignored whenever MainBoss generates planned maintenance work orders.
 This is an easy way to suspend a particular plan indefinitely, without actually deleting the record.
 For example, suppose that a piece of equipment is temporarily taken out of service and you don't know when it will be reactivated.
 You can suspend planned maintenance on that equipment by checkmarking Inhibit entire Unit Maintenance Plan.
 When the equipment comes back into service, remove the checkmark and MainBoss will resume the usual schedule.
-In this way, you don't have to delete the unit maintenance plan records, then recreate them again later. - Maintenance Timing: A timing record telling when the task should be scheduled.
+In this way, you don't have to delete the unit maintenance plan records, then recreate them again later.

+- Maintenance Timing: A timing record telling when the task should be scheduled.
 For more about schedules, see Maintenance Timing on page 168. - Timing Basis: Options that control when the task will be rescheduled again.
 For the sake of clarity, we'll use Job X to refer to a job that has just been completed and Job Y to be the next time the same job should be performed on the same unit.
-Possible rescheduling options are:

-- Work Start: Job Y should be rescheduled relative to when Job X actually began.
+Possible rescheduling options are: - Work Start: Job Y should be rescheduled relative to when Job X actually began.
 For example, if the schedule says "every 30 days", Job Y will be scheduled to begin 30 days after Job X began. - Work End: Job Y should be rescheduled relative to when Job X ended.
 For example, if the schedule says "every 3000 miles", Job Y will be scheduled for 3000 miles past the meter reading when Job X ended. - Scheduled Date: Job Y should be rescheduled relative to when Job X was scheduled, whether or not Job X was actually done at that time.
-For example, if the schedule says "every 3 months", Job Y will be scheduled for 3 months after Job X was supposed to be done, even if Job X was delayed or not done at all. - Read-only fields: If this unit maintenance plan has been used to create a work order in the past, the read-only fields in the Details section provide information about the most recent such work order. - Scheduling History section: Lists work orders that have previously been created from this unit maintenance plan record. - New Select Scheduling Basis: Opens a window to set the scheduling basis for this unit maintenance plan.
+For example, if the schedule says "every 3 months", Job Y will be scheduled for 3 months after Job X was supposed to be done, even if Job X was delayed or not done at all. - Read-only fields: If this unit maintenance plan has been used to create a work order in the past, the read-only fields in the Details section provide information about the most recent such work order. - Scheduling History section: Lists batch generation records that created work orders associated with this unit maintenance plan. - Work Orders section: Lists work orders generated from this unit maintenance plans. - View Work Order: Displays the contents of a work order selected in the Work Orders list.
+Note that the list often contains entries that do not correspond with work orders; the View Work Order button will only be enabled when you select an entry that does have an associated work order. - Errors section: Lists any errors that were encountered when generating work orders from this unit maintenance plan. - Select Scheduling Basis: Opens a window to set the scheduling basis for this unit maintenance plan.
 The scheduling basis is when the clock starts ticking for future planned maintenance jobs-typically the date or meter reading for the most recent such job done on the unit.
 For more, see Selecting a Scheduling Basis on page 165.